 I have tutored for the Independent School Entrance Examination.
 My students have excellent results.
 There are definitely techniques, which can be learned, that will result in a higher score.
 I help students with reading and math skills, reading comprehension (including how to increase their vocabulary), quantitative math reasoning,and also essay writing.
 The essay portion of the ISEE is not scored, but it is transmitted to the school to which the student is applying.
 It is important that the student does well on this portion also.
 I first give the student a pre-test in the four ares plus a short essay, then together we go over those results and map out a plan for which areas need the most effort toward improvement.
 Then we schedule a series of tutoring sessions according to that plan.

 I love tutoring students for the MCAT.
-I have worked for over a decade in the health care field.
-I have my MSN from Yale in nursing and an earned a PhD in social work from YU in NYC.
-I have been tutoring for WyzAnt for almost three years, concentrating on the GRE, the NCLEX, and the MCAT Verbal, along with editing papers for courses.
-For the MCAT tutoring, I initially use a diagnostic approach, and find out why the student is not doing well.
+Most students seeking admission to medical school have concentrated on science courses, and have not had enough experience reading and analyzing writing in other fields.
+This means that they need extra help to achieve optimum scores on the TWO NEW SECTIONS OF MCAT.
+I have been tutoring for WyzAnt for four years, concentrating on the GRE, the NCLEX, and the MCAT, along with editing papers for courses.
+I have honed a specific method for tutoring students in these subjects, so they are able to raise their practice scores.
+For the MCAT tutoring, I initially use a diagnostic approach, and find out exactly why the student is not doing well.
 (Usually the student has taken the exam at least once and often he/she has also taken an expensive preparation course.)
-Once we uncover the problem, I explain to the student why a different approach is needed, and what that is (modified for the individual needs of each student).
-I use a specific approach to preparing for the "passages" portion of the exam, and I also use a specific approach to helping the student improve his/her vocabulary.
-These two components are very important to improving the score on the Verbal portion of the MCAT.
+Once we uncover the problem, I use a new approach, modified to the individual needs of each student.
+I use a specific approach to preparing for the "passages" portion of the exam, and several techniques to help the student improve his/her vocabulary.
+Practice scores improve in a short time.
 My students do very well after tutoring.
 I would love to help you, too!
+My fee for tutoring the MCAT Verbal is $90 and I work as quickly as possible for each student, which depends on the rate at which the student can absorb the material and move forward.
+That said,increasing the MCAT score is like playing a musical instrument: we work first on mastering the elements, then on speed.

 I have a Master of Science in Nursing from Yale School of Nursing and I have specific techniques for helping students prepare for the NCLEX.
 I particularly like to help students who have tried to pass the test and failed it before.There is a certain approach to the NCLEX that helps students.
 Many students who have worked hard to finish Nursing School find that they are delayed in entering the profession because they fail the state licensure test.
 Proper preparation for the test will help to prevent this.